PawelHarasiuk/PawelHarasiuk/README.md

 ## 💫 About Me:

-- 🎓 I study Computer Science at the Polish-Japanese Academy of Information Technology
+- 🎓 I study Computer Science at the Polish-Japanese Academy of Information Technology.
-- 🌠 I am currently specializing in Intelligent Data Processing Systems as part of my studies
+- 🌠 I am currently specializing in Intelligent Data Processing Systems as part of my studies.
-- ✨ My new discovered passion is Go language - is really fun to learn
+- ✨ My new discovered passion is Go language - is really fun to learn.

 ## 💻 Tech Stack:
 <p align="left">